delhoume/BigMars/README.md

 It can be opened in Vliv that will leverage its fully tiled pyramidal structure.
 Note also that Vliv supports a joystick for navigation

+See also https://github.com/delhoume/khufu for a simple way to visualize the image locally.

 The final pyramidal TIFF should weight no more than **1.33 times the full size image** thanks to mathematics (1 + 1/4 + 1/16 + ...)